dojo/docs/dojox/mobile/ValuePickerTimePicker.rst

 Introduction
 ============

 ValuePickerTimePicker is a time picker widget.
-It is a subclass of dojox.mobile.ValuePicker.
+It is a subclass of dojox/mobile/ValuePicker.
 It has the hour and minute slots.

 .. image :: ValuePickerTimePicker.png